LIT-Protocol/lit-services-docs/docs/shopify-docs/add-lit-block-to-store.md

 sidebar_position: 2
 ---

-# Add Lit Block to store
+# Add Lit App Block to store

-The Lit Block is an app-theme-extension used to show customers which products have been gated.
+The Lit App Block is an theme-app-extension used to show customers which products have been gated.

 On products with an associated **discount**, the block will render in addition to the **Buy** and **Add to cart** buttons.